 What is a healthy long-distance relationship?

-What does a healthy long-distance relationship look like?
+Signs of a healthy long-distance relationship

 Starting a healthy long-distance relationship

-When you start a healthy long-distance relationship you should know how long it’ll last and have a plan to be together.
+When you start a healthy long-distance relationship, you should know how long it’ll last and have a plan to be together.
 In the beginning, you never know how it’ll work out.
-Give yourself a couple of months to get to know each other.
-And if you get on well, meet to see how it feels to be together.
+Give yourself a couple of months to get to know each other and if you get on well, meet to see how it feels to be together.

 When your long-distance relationship is healthy, you feel healthy.